Heads up! Pitch Pro Sarah Isaacson has a Query Clinic here PACKED with info to help you escape the slush pile.

 (Irony: the criminal falls for his victim, also a play on Stockholm syndrome)

-The Body: Here is what goes into the body of your pitch beat-by-beat:
+What goes into the body of your query pitch, beat-by-beat:

 - Protagonist and setting—present the main character’s world as it is.